 9 – Argentinian Grilling Is A Day Long Affair

-In Argentina, the barbecue or asado is a detailed and lengthy affair.
+The Argentine asado or Argentinian barbecue is a detailed and lengthy affair.
 We are not talking about the experience at a restaurant where your waiter brings your food.

-The asado is such an important part of the culture that the local TV hosts won’t tell you if it will rain or shine on Sunday.
-They’ll tell you if you’ll be able to eat an asado outdoors or not.
+The asado is such an important part of the culture that the local TV hosts won’t say if it will rain or shine on Sunday.
+Instead, they will tell you if you’ll be able to eat an asado outdoors or not.

 Fresh green salads and potatoes were constantly passed around.
-The food was washed down with a never-ending supply of beer and malbec wines for the adults.
+The food was washed down with a never ending supply of beer and Malbec wines for the adults.

 Desserts was another long drawn out affair.
 We enjoyed different types of sweets, including variations of the famous dulce de leche.

-As you gear up to grill this season, add the spirit of Dolce Far Niente to your event.
+As you gear up to grill this season, add the spirit of dolce far niente to your event.
 This Italian expression “the sweetness of doing nothing” is commonplace in Argentina.

 Share with us your favorite food to grill in the comments below!